PEELO1994/VPN-HH/Step-by-step-installation.md

 ## Windows

-!!!OpenVPN needs administarite privileges to install!!!
+!!!OpenVPN needs administrative privileges to install!!!

 If you are using windows based OS as a client computer, first you need to install OpenVPN Client GUI application from here: https://openvpn.net/index.php/open-source/downloads.html
 There you will choose appropriate installer version of your windows.